OpenMoonRay/openmoonray-docs/docs/scene-classes/light-filters/BarnDoorLightFilter.md

         default: 30.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">distance of the flap opening from the projector origin.
+        <p class="scene-class-attr-comment">distance of the flap opening from the projector origin.
 Ignored for orthographic projection</p>

     </p>